agungkristd/session-swap/README.md

 bun run package:firefox
 ```

-The output file `session-switcher.xpi` will be in the project root.
+The output file `session-switcher-firefox.xpi` will be in the project root.